 Professional golfers have different rules than the average club swinger on the course.
-With the invention of golf rangefinders, amateur golfers have a pocket-sized yardage finder and personal caddie at their disposal.
+With the invention of golf rangefinders, amateur golfers have a pocket-sized golf distance finder and personal caddie at their disposal.

 Professionals do not have this luxury.
 So how do pro golfers find their yardages?